At least one of the WP 100-level core track courses

-International organisations represent one of the most curious phenomena of 20th century world politics.
+International organisations (IOs) and regional organisations (ROs) represent some of the most curious phenomena of 20th century world politics.
 Not only did their numbers increase at a startling rate during that time, they also proliferated geographically and became active in virtually every policy area relevant to global governance.
 They are now one of the most important aspects of world politics, and yet they are also one of the least understood by the citizens they serve.
 Recent years have seen a decline in the rate of new international and regional organisations being created, and existing ones such as the ICC are in danger of losing legitimacy as member states threaten to leave them.
-Instead of formal, treaty-based bureaucratic bodies, states are increasingly relying on regular summits and meetings.
+IOs are significant for the lives of ordinary people across the world.
+For many marginalised communities, IOs can represent unique opportunities to fight for recognition and influence or they can represent sites of further domination by technocrats and powerful states.
 When and why do states create international organisations?
-Do international organisations serve the purposes for which they are built?
-What implications do international organisations have for the many challenges of world politics such as conflict, democracy, and state sovereignty?
+What implications do international organisations have for the lives of communities across the world, especially marginalised groups?
+Do international organisations serve the purposes for which they are built or do they have other unforeseen effects?

-This course, which is part of the core track “Globalisation and Transnational Politics”, will introduce students to both long-standing and contemporary debates about international organisations.
-Specifically, it will cover conceptualisations of their role in world politics, their activities in and relevance to various policy areas, as well as their institutional design and pathologies.
+This course, which is part of the core track “Globalisation and Transnational Politics”, will introduce students to the ways in which IOs and ROs interact with ordinary people’s lives.
+Through an interdisciplinary lens (spanning politics, history, anthropology, sociology, economics, etc), it covers both long-standing and contemporary debates about international organisations and how they interact with the lives of ordinary people.
+Specifically, it will cover conceptualisations of their role in world politics, their diplomatic and bureaucratic activities in various policy areas, how particular groups have been empowered or disempowered by engaging with IOs, and discussion of their institutional design and pathologies.
 In doing so, the course aims to take a truly global perspective, covering not just the usual big names such as the UN and World Bank, but also regional organisations such as the African Union, which are limited to specific regions of the world and whose activities may challenge standard theories of World Politics.

 After completing this course, students will be able to: